 If Your Cat is Not Very Clean

-This is often the case with cats that go outdoors regularly.
+It is common for outdoor cats to be a little unclean.
 Outdoor cats can be carriers of external parasites such as fleas or ticks.
 This is why you should stick to a strict parasite control regimen if your cat likes to go outdoors, especially in the summer months.
 Letting an infected cat sleep in your bed could result in these parasites being passed onto you!

 Cleanliness is also a concern for indoor cats.
 However, in this case, the major concern is about bringing litter into bed.
 There is nothing wrong with litter, but you can never know if there is the slightest amount of poop or urine that is brought along with it.
 These can be carriers of certain bacteria like Toxoplasma gondii, or internal parasites like ringworms.

 The Science of Cat Sleep